atimpone/aws-foundation-journey/2-fast-follow-on/1-1-requirements.md

 * Transition from credit card to invoice based billing and payment for AWS services.

 ### People
-* Begin longer terms learning paths for Infrastructure as Code techniques.
+* Begin longer term learning paths for Infrastructure as Code (Iac) techniques.

 ### Governance
 * TBD